COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Bear Star Hybrid

 If you like the looks of the Elite Hybrid, but not the price tag, you may want to check out the Bear Star Hybrid.
-It has a thinner profile and lacks the phase change cover, but still had an above-average overall score.
+It has a thinner profile by 1″, but still had an above-average overall score.

 For Lower Profile

 The Leesa Sapira Hybrid has a much lower profile, only 11″ compared to the 14″ profile on the Elite Hybrid.
-Despite its thinner look, it still has a 4.0″ thick comfort layer and a great overall score of 9.69.
+Despite its thinner design, it still has a 4.0″ thick comfort layer and a higher overall performance score.

 Frequently Asked Questions